 Authors Dennis Greenberger and Christine A. Padesky are PhDs and clinical psychologists.
 They each have made significant contributions to the field of cognitive behavioural therapy.
 I would recommend this book to anyone with a mental health issue, particularly anxiety or depression (even if it’s only seasonal!).

 Although I love using nutrition and botanicals when treating patients for mental health, I believe the best way to help patients is to get them to change the way they think.
 This book helps to do just that.
 The best part of this book is how practical it is.
 It guides you through goal-setting, gratitude journals, and exercises to help with mindfulness, acceptance, and forgiveness.
 They provide step-by-step plans that are simple and easy to follow but also powerful in helping to overcome depression, anxiety, anger, guilt, and shame.
 This is a standard go-to book in the field of cognitive-behavioural therapy, for both patients and practitioners.
+If you would like to consult someone about your mood and mental health, you can always find a therapist online here.

 If you have any questions about physical or mental health and wellness, book your appointment today with Dr. Corina Kibsey, N.D.